NREL/OCHRE/docs/source/Introduction.rst

 Command Line Interface
 ~~~~~~~~~~~~~~~~~~~~~~

-OCHRE can also be run from the command line using the following commands:
+OCHRE can be run from the command line using the following commands:

 - ``ochre single``: Run a single dwelling simulation